andlo/mycroft-skills-list-gitbook/skills/mbta-bus-tracking-skill.richhowley.md

 ---
-description: Announce arrivals of MBTA busses at your desired stop
+description: 'Announce arrivals of MBTA busses at your desired stop'
 ---

 ### _mbta-bus-tracking-skill.richhowley_